SAP/ui5-tooling-webc/CONTRIBUTING.md

 * We use GitHub issues to track bugs and enhancement requests.

 * Please provide as much context as possible when you open an issue.
 The information you provide must be comprehensive enough to reproduce that issue for the assignee.

+## Processes

+### How to Contribute?

+Make sure the change would be welcome (e.g. a bugfix or a useful feature); best do so by proposing it in a GitHub issue

+1. Create a branch forking the `SAP/ui5-tooling-webc` repository and do your change.

+2. Commit (with a commit message following the [conventional-commit](https://www.conventionalcommits.org/) syntax) and push your changes on that branch

+3. If your change fixes an issue reported at GitHub, add a [keyword](https://help.github.com/articles/closing-issues-using-keywords/) like `fix <issue ID>` to the commit message:

+4. Create a Pull Request to this repository

+5. Wait for our code review and approval, possibly enhancing your change on request

+   Note that the developers also have their regular duties, so depending on the required effort for reviewing, testing and clarification this may take a while

+6. Once the change has been approved we will inform you in a comment

+### How to Release?

+First, make sure that you pull the latest state of the GitHub repository and then proceed with the following steps:

+1. Update the version: `npm version patch|minor|major`

+2. Update the changelog: `npm run changelog`, commit and amend the version change from step 1: `git add . && git commit --amend --no-edit`

+3. Push the new commit and tag: `git push && git push --tags`

+A GitHub action will do the needful once the new tag has been pushed.